-In this episode, I’m talking to Maya Gaddie who helps women design, launch and sell online courses or what she calls their signature program.
+In this episode, I’m talking to Maya Gaddie who helps women start down the path of creating online courses or what she calls their signature program.

 This is one of those stories that shows you how all of your previous work experiences can come together to create a self-employment opportunity in alignment with your values, abilities and needs as was the case for Maya.